20 Ways to Navigate College as a Single Parent

 It has been said that single-parent students are far more motivated and more equipped mentally, skills-wise, psychologically, and emotionally than their non-parental counterparts.

-A good grasp of reality brought about by premature parenthood and the real-life experiences that come with it play a vital role in the tenacity, fortitude, motivation, and resourcefulness of single parents.
+A good grasp of reality brought about by premature parenthood and the real-life experiences that come with it plays a vital role in the tenacity, fortitude, motivation, and resourcefulness of single parents.

 Whereas traditional, straight-from-high-school-to-college students with no dependents go to college because it has always been the norm, like they were following the pathway set for them (and saved up for them by their parents), single-parent students are going to school on their own accord.